FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 - Authorized request origin URL, set to `http://localhost:3000`.
 - Logout URL, set to `http://localhost:3000/api/auth/logout`.

-These URLs correspond to the hostname and paths we will use for our Next.js application.
+These URLs correspond to the hostname and paths you will use for our Next.js application.

 Make sure that you change PKCE ([Proof Key for Code Exchange](https://oauth.net/2/pkce/)) to "Required".
 For public clients, PKCE is enabled by default but confidential clients will need to explicitly enable it.

-Lastly, before hitting "Save" on this page, ensure that "Authorization Code" is checked under "Enabled grants".
+Lastly, before hitting "Save" on this page, ensure that "Authorization Code" and "Refresh Token" are checked in the "Enabled grants" section.

 After you’ve completed the above steps, your application configuration should look similar to the below image.